Eustachian Tube Dysfunction

 • Nausea and vomiting

 Dealing with chronic ear infections can make it feel like every time you get rid of one, another one is right around the corner.
-The underlying cause of your infections may be ETD.
+In some cases, ETD may be a contributing factor to recurring ear infections.

 Schedule an appointment